kbarros/HermiteInterpolation.jl/docs/src/index.md

 # HermiteInterpolation

-See project page at [HermiteInterpolation](https://github.com/kbarros/HermiteInterpolation.jl) for more examples.
+This package provides a single function.
+See the [project page](https://github.com/kbarros/HermiteInterpolation.jl) for more usage examples.

 ```@docs
 fit